 Board of Directors & Staff

-VICA is governed by a nine-member Board of Directors who are appointed by the Governor and confirmed by the Legislature.
-The board, comprised of four members from St. Croix, four from St. Thomas and one from St. John, represents a cross section of citizens who have knowledge and expertise in the arts and culture of the Territory.
+VICA is governed by a six-member Board of Directors who are appointed by the Governor and confirmed by the Legislature.
+The board, comprised of two members from St. Croix and four from St. Thomas represents a cross section of citizens who have knowledge and expertise in the arts and culture of the Territory.

 Each member serves three year terms and is charged with the responsibility of determining funding for the arts.